kohlschutter/junixsocket/README.md

 While you should definitely pin your dependency to a specific version, you are very much encouraged to keep updating to the most recent version.
 Check back frequently.

-For more, optional packages (RMI, MySQL, Jetty, TIPC, VSOCK, server, Darwin, GraalVM, etc.) and Gradle instructions see [here](https://kohlschutter.github.io/junixsocket/dependency.html)
+For more, optional packages (RMI, MySQL, Jetty, TIPC, VSOCK, server, Darwin, SSL, GraalVM, etc.) and Gradle instructions see [here](https://kohlschutter.github.io/junixsocket/dependency.html)

 ## Snapshot builds for testing